Herman Bailey: Political and racial themes

 While living in Atlanta he created posters for the H. Rap Brown Center, a venue that was frequented by members of the Student Nonviolent Coordinating Committee (SNCC).
 Eventually he would create posters for and serve as newsletter illustrator for the SNCC.
 After the Six-Day War, which Israel won, SNCC launched an anti-Zionist campaign featuring anti-Semitic images.
 Bailey created an illustration featuring an Israeli firing squad shooting a group of Arabs with a caption reading: "This is the Gaza Strip, Palestine, not Dachau, Germany".
-While some SNCC officers distanced themselves from the article and image, the SNCC's pro-Palestinian stand cut support from many Jewish organizations.
+While some SNCC officers distanced themselves from the article and image, SNCC's pro-Palestinian stand cut support from many Jewish organizations.

-Bailey continued to create at times controversial comics for SNCC including depictions of Moshe Dayan, believed by some to be stereotyping of Jewish financial dominance and by others as showing the financial dependencies between the US and Israeli military's.
+Bailey continued to create at times controversial comics for SNCC including depictions of Moshe Dayan, generally believed to be stereotyping of Jewish financial dominance and by others as showing the financial dependencies between the US and Israeli military's.
 The Palestine Problem, another comic by Bailey during this time, connects United States racial violence, military imperialism in Vietnam and the Arab world, and the Afro-Arab freedom struggle.
+According to the Los Angeles Times, his graphic of a white hand holding a Star of David with a dollar sign, which was tightening the nooses around the necks of an African-American and an Arab man, was used in an infographic by Harvard Palestinian solidarity activists in February 2024.